History of Murano glass

 Also this literary work is inflamed by this love, even better it's not the last one of its strengths.
 I will try to tell with passion first the outside story of Murano glass, maximum episode of this artistic technique, which connects with the fragile veils of glass blowing the ancient world to the modern.
 Artistic expressions come here in Murano directly from the new found techniques, so that technology and art appear more interdependent than in any other field of artistic production.
 The fact is cause for fruitful discussions on the relationship between technology and art, today often left aside.

-I will then go on to describe, in my many articles I plan to write, the moments and monuments of Murano glass, answering many questions that probably will overlook gradually to the reader, allowing then to introduce through a precise knowledge, a greater number of anglers in this magical realm of the art, in which it now has the feel of rare gem, now almost a flowering metaphysics, now a variant chromatic fantasy, and always the mentioned and ever-changing game of iridescent lights.
+I will then go on to describe, in my many articles I plan to write for this History of Murano glass, the moments and monuments of Murano glass, answering many questions that probably will overlook gradually to the reader, allowing then to introduce through a precise knowledge, a greater number of anglers in this magical realm of the art, in which it now has the feel of rare gem, now almost a flowering metaphysics, now a variant chromatic fantasy, and always the mentioned and ever-changing game of iridescent lights.

 The elegance and refinement of the Venetian glass dictated the aesthetic from 1200 to 1500, the development of glass art is made after the crusades of the tenth century.
 To make the lagoon city famous contributed the production of vases, glasses, lightweight and elegant goblets, thin glass, transparent, pure enough to remember the rock crystal, a glass whose nature is sodium lightened with dyes such as manganese.
 Wonderful examples can be seen in Venice Glass Museum located in Murano, which offers a host of exhibitions and events.